ophian/ophian.github.io/_posts/2019-08-19-Serendipity-Styx-2.9.1-released.md

 Styx 2019/4 - The Serendipity Styx 2.9 branch 2.9.1 release.

-Since heavy development of upcoming Serendipity Styx 3.0 is making huge progress, several issues were found in the 2.9 branch too.
+While heavy development of upcoming Serendipity Styx 3.0 is making huge progress, several issues were found in the 2.9 branch too.
 This is a point BugFix release.

 Having laid in bed with Yoko, this is the Woodstock success Revision.
-No Chaos - just Peace and Happiness - and the destroying beauty of Jimis SSB - **Just Whow!** :)
+No Chaos - just Peace and Happiness - and the destroying beauty of Jimis SSB - **Just Wow!** :)

 <div markdown="1">
  <div>